-The till fill core material used in the construction of the TSF embankment was obtained from two different sources below the TSF embankment.
-One of the borrow pits, Perimeter Till Borrow, is located downstream of the Perimeter Embankment between Corner 1 and Corner 2, while the other borrow pit, Corner 2 Till Borrow is located below the Main Embankment at Corner 2.
-(Photos 7-9)
+The till fill core material used in the construction of the TSF embankment was obtained from two different sources.
+One of the borrow pits, the Perimeter Till Borrow, is located downstream of the Perimeter Embankment between Corner 1 and Corner 2, while the other borrow pit, the Corner 2 Till Borrow is located below the Main Embankment at Corner 2 (Photos 7-9).

-Prior to starting the Zone S raising, repairs were made to the existing till core.
-Due to insufficient support on the upstream side of the till over the winter months, a section of the till had slumped and the total required design width of 5 m had to be re-established.
+Prior to starting the Zone S raising, repairs were made to the existing Zone S. Due to insufficient support on the upstream side of the Zone S over the winter months, a section had slumped, and the total required design width of 5 m had to be re-established.
 This was accomplished by trenching out Zone U (0.5 m width by 0.3 m depth) at the upstream limits of the Zone S and Zone U interface.
-The trench was then backfilled and compacted with proper Zone S fill along sections of the Perimeter and Main Embankments.
-(Photos 21-22)
+The trench was then backfilled and compacted with Zone S fill along sections of the Perimeter and Main Embankments (Photos 21-22).